ad-sho-loko/bogoDB/README.md

 - SQL
     - create table
-    - insert
+    - insert statment
-    - select clause(from, where)
+    - select statement(from, where)
+    - update statment
+- Index(with b-tree)
-- Index
+- Buffer on memory
 - Concurrency(only transaction)
-- not mmap implementation!
+- not mmap implementation

+## Author

+Shogo Arakawa

 ## LICENSE